chadhollman/data-analyst-job-trends-2020-2024/README.md

 ## Who Offers More Remote Work Options?
 Large or Small Companies?
 ![remote_company_size](images/remote_company_size.png) ![size_salaries](images/size_salaries.png)

-The dataset suggests that larger and medium-sized companies are offering less remote work options with the tradeoff that they offer much higher salaries than small companies.
+The dataset suggests that smaller companies are offering the most remote however, they don’t pay nearly as much on average as large and medium sized companies

+The difference in pay between medium and larger companies is very small, however, medium companies do have a slight edge in both pay and remote opportunities

 ## What is the Distribution of Salary by Year?
 ![BoxPlot](images/BoxPlot.png)